 - 1. I have frequently told my American colleagues in personality that they should include intelligence and cognitive ability in their studies. - 2.
 I have also frequently said to members of this society that they should include personality variables in their studies. - 3.
 I have long viewed personality as including cognitive and non-cognitive aspects of the same field. - 4.
+To these two components, I have been reminded that we should also include interests as drivers of behavioral choice. - 5.
 In Europe, this is the field of individual differences.
 We should strive to include them both in our studies of human and animal behavior.